lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/papi.md

 ### Low Level API

-The low-level API (Application Programming Interface) manages hardware events in user-defined groups called Event Sets.
+The low-level API manages hardware events in user-defined groups called Event Sets.
 It is meant for experienced application programmers and tool developers wanting fine-grained measurement and control of the PAPI interface.
 It provides access to both PAPI preset and native events, and supports all installed components.
-For more details on the Low Level API, click [here](https://bitbucket.org/icl/papi/wiki/PAPI-LL.md).
+For more details on the low-level API, click [here](https://bitbucket.org/icl/papi/wiki/PAPI-LL.md).

 ## Usage on ZIH Systems